shrutisharma27/7targets-docs/_posts/2021-06-02-how-to-process-warm-leads.md

 ---
 After you have uploaded the leads and the follow-up has started, you'll see few leads marked as 'Warm Leads'.
 The warms leads are the ones who have opened your emails more than 3 times.
 It shows that they are interested in your product.

-These are the leads that have highest chance of convertion if you follow-up promptly.
+These are the leads that have highest chance of conversion if you follow-up promptly.

 In 7targets, we have a feature, when a lead opens your email for the third time, you'll receive a notification on WhatsApp message and a mail within 5 minutes.
 This helps you to act on that lead quickly.